uma458467/cloud-native-app-labs/lab-instructions/spring-cloud-config/pws-lab.md

   "propertySources": []
 }
 ```
-This can also be done via the Chrome [JSON Formatter](https://chrome.google.com/webstore/detail/json-formatter/bcjindcccaagfpapjjmafapmmgkkhgoa?hl=en) plug-in.
+This can also be done in a browser via the Chrome [JSON Formatter](https://chrome.google.com/webstore/detail/json-formatter/bcjindcccaagfpapjjmafapmmgkkhgoa?hl=en) plug-in.

 ### `greeting-config` Setup

-1) Review the following file: `$CLOUD_NATIVE_APP_LABS_HOME/geeting-config/pom.xml`
+1) Review the following file: `$CLOUD_NATIVE_APP_LABS_HOME/greeting-config/pom.xml`
-By adding `spring-cloud-starter-config` to the classpath this application will consume configuration from the config-server.  `greeting-config` is a config client.
+By adding `spring-cloud-starter-config` to the classpath, this application will consume configuration from the config-server.  `greeting-config` is a config client.

 ```xml
 <dependency>